Fabs/mysterious-ruby/README.md

 the pros and cons of adding a gem vs building from scratch should be weighted, most certainly,  according to different criteria.

+- session#status: It was not on the problem specification but this allows to check for a token you already have, and also check your level of access ('guest', 'user', 'admin').
+In a real world scenario it could also be used to check the server status, hence it is the root path.

 ## TODO
 - [x] Setup Rails App on Github (+postgres)
 - [x] Setup Rspec